syncfusion-content/wpf-docs/wpf/TreeViewAdv/Populating-with-data.md

 ---
 layout: post
-title: Populating with Data | Syncfusion
+title: Populating WPF TreeView with Data | Syncfusion
-description: This section describes about how to populating with treeview items
+description: This section describes about how to populate wpf treeview using treeview items and binding.
 platform: wpf
 control: TreeViewAdv
 documentation: ug